 When you’re welding stainless steel, there are some things you can do to make the job easier.

 - On stainless steel, if you use a stick welder, only use stainless rods.
-If you’re planning on using regular MIG rods or wire, then you must remember that any portions that are welded will end up rusting.
+If you’re planning on using regular MIG rods or wire, you must remember that any welded portions will end up rusting.
 To help prevent corrosion you can add clear paint or primer.

 What is the Most Beginner-Friendly Welding Process?